JiaqiMEI/InSituAnalyze-V2-Python/README.md

 # Launch guide
         Settle *.py files (in the branch of ‘PythonCode’) as they were and run 'WelcomePage.py' in Python IDEs.
-        Test.mat (in the branch of 'TestFileS') may be used for the very first-run.
+        Files in the branch of 'TestFiles') may be used for the very first-run.